American Studies Courses

 Studies in American Popular Culture

 Provides examples, context, theories, and methodologies for understanding the development and meaning of American popular culture.
 Particular focus on gender, race, and ethnicity.
 Emphasis on analysis of culture from different mediums, including popular literature, film, music, and television.
 Organized historically, and by medium.
-General Education: Perspectives on Diversity AND Upper Level Writing (after ENG111) AND Historical Perspectives.
+General Education: Perspectives on Diversity and Upper Level Writing (after ENG121) and Historical Perspectives.
 Prerequisite: AST 160 or by permission of instructor.
 Intermediate/Advanced.

-Provides students with the historical knowledge, skills and dispositions to understand the lives of children.
+Provides the historical knowledge, skills and dispositions to understand the lives of children.
 Topics include childhood in Puritan America, childhood in slavery, origins of Head Start, kindergartens, and role of science in understanding children.
 Uses varied sources including literature, cultural and social history, social work and social policy.
-Prerequisites: Course in Human Development, History or American Studies, or by permission of instructor.
+Prerequisite: Course in Human Development, History or American Studies, or by permission of instructor.
 Advanced.

 History, Culture and Spirituality of West Africa

 A travel/study course on West African culture, history and spirituality with a 2-week international service learning component.
 Study and experience 2 West African countries, Ghana and Bénin that have been pivotal historically and culturally to the development of the US and other countries in the Americas.
 General Education: Perspectives on Diversity Intermediate.

 Examines nature of media-its violence, sexism, racism and commercialism; why it is this way; how it shapes children’s development, attitudes and behavior, families, and society; how to develop broad-based media literacy which incorporates conflict resolution, antiracism, anti-sexism efforts into professional settings and everyday life; policy and advocacy issues.
 (Advanced Psychology, Advanced American Studies, Advanced Communications).
 Prerequisite: One course in Human Development.